mleverance/sc_git_lessons/04-mtl-tracking-changes.md

 > commit your changes,
 > then modify one line, add a fourth line, and display the differences
 > between its updated state and its original state.
+>
+> Solution:
+> If needed, move out of the planets folder:
+> $ cd ..
+>
+> Create a new folder called bio and ‘move’ into it:
+> $ mkdir bio
+> $ cd bio
+>
+> Initialise git:
+> $ git init
+>
+> Create your biography file me.txt using nano.
+Once in place, add and commit it to the repository:
+>
+> $ git add me.txt
+> $ git commit -m'Adding biography file'
+>
+> Modify the file as described (modify one line, add a fourth line).
+> To display the differences between its updated state and its original state, use git diff:
+>
+>$ git diff me.txt

 [commit-messages]: http://tbaggery.com/2008/04/19/a-note-about-git-commit-messages.html